 Ictal electroencephalography showed an abrupt onset of diffuse electromyographic activity with glossokinetic artifacts.

-Then irregular theta and delta activities interspersed with superimposed sharp waves appeared in the same region, which slowly evolved into semi-rhythmic repetitive sharp waves, with a maximum appearance at the F3-C3 electrodes.
+Then intermittent theta and delta activities interspersed with superimposed sharp waves appeared in the same region, which slowly evolved into semi-rhythmic repetitive, intense waves, with a maximum appearance at the F3-C3 electrodes.

 Brain MRI revealed an encephalomatous lesion along the left superior frontal gyrus with hemosiderin deposits and subcortical atrophy, suggesting sequelae of previous head trauma.

-The photon emission computed tomography scan, which was taken during the palilalia-echolalia episode 10 seconds after the ictal clinical onset, and an ictal interctal single photon emission computed tomography subtraction analysis co-recorded with magnetic resonance imaging.
+The photon emission computed tomography scan was taken during the palilalia-echolalia episode 10 seconds after the ictal clinical onset, and an ictal interictal single-photon emission added tomography subtraction analysis co-recorded with magnetic resonance imaging.

 It showed significantly increased blood flow on the medial surface of the left superior frontal gyrus, affecting the supplementary motor area above the encephalomalacia lesion.

-Increased blood flow was also evident in the bilateral basal ganglia, thalamus, and occipital lobes, as well as in the cerebellar vermis.
+Increased blood flow was also evident in the bilateral basal ganglia, thalamus, occipital lobes, and cerebellar vermis.
 Co-enrolled MRI was performed using Analyze (imaging software) 5.0.

-But only when the regional cerebral blood flow difference in each pixel of brain photon emission computed tomography imaging between ictal and interictal states was greater than two standard deviations of the distribution of subtraction pixel intensities.
+But only when the regional cerebral blood flow difference in each pixel of brain photon emission computed tomography imaging between ictal and interictal states was more significant than two standard deviations of the distribution of subtraction pixel intensities.

-Administration of 4 mg intravenous lorazepam relieved ictal episodes immediately for approximately 6 hours.
+4 mg intravenous lorazepam administration relieved ictal episodes immediately for approximately 6 hours.
 The patient has been seizure-free with antiepileptic treatment.

 However, these unique behaviors have rarely been reported to be associated with epilepsy disorders.

-Although performed after language functions returned to normal, single photon emission computed tomography revealed left lateral hypoperfusion, anterior cingulate, and left insular cortical.
+Although performed after language functions returned to standard, single-photon emission computed tomography revealed left lateral hypoperfusion, anterior cingulate, and left insular cortical.

 Linetsky et al. presented a case of echolalia-palilalia associated with non-convulsive status epilepticus.

-Because the patient demonstrated generalized polypot and slow wave activity with occasional predominance of epileptic activity in the left frontal leads on EEG and lack of focal lesions on computed tomography.
+Because the patient demonstrated generalized polypod and slow-wave activity with an occasional predominance of epileptic activity in the left frontal leads on EEG and lack of focal lesions on computed tomography.

-It was not certain whether the patient had generalized or focal non-convulsive status epilepticus.
-The neuroanatomical correlates of Echolalia-palilalia are not yet clear, but the findings in this patient are in agreement with several lines of evidence.
+It was not sure whether the patient had generalized or focal non-convulsive status epilepticus.
+The neuroanatomical correlates of Echolalia-palilalia are not yet clear, but the findings in this patient agree with several lines of evidence.

 Rubens described echolalia in association with supplemental motor area infarction.
-Electrical stimulation of the supplemental motor area has been reported to cause repetitive vocalizations.
+Electrical stimulation of the supplementary motor area has been reported to cause repetitive vocalizations.

-On the other hand, Bogousslavsky et al. reported a patient with mixed transcortical aphasia accompanied by echolalia that was caused by two areas of infarction in the left hemisphere.
+On the other hand, Bogousslavsky et al. reported a patient with mixed transcortical aphasia accompanied by echolalia caused by two areas of infarction in the left hemisphere.

-One in the upper and posterior part of the frontal lobe, and one in the parietotemporal-occipital junction, and suggested that mixed transcortical aphasia occurs as a consequence of the isolation of the perisylvian speech area, avoiding the repetitive circuit.
+One in the upper and posterior part of the frontal lobe and one in the parietotemporal-occipital junction suggested that mixed transcortical aphasia occurs due to the isolation of the perisylvian speech area, avoiding the repetitive circuit.

-The infarct site in the frontal lobe is similar to that of the encephalomalacia lesion in our patient, which can disrupt the connections between Broca’s area and the supplementary motor area, the initiating supramotor speech center.
+The infarct size in the frontal lobe is similar to that of the encephalomalacia lesion in our patient, which can disrupt the connections between Broca’s area and the supplementary motor area, the initiating supra motor speech center.

-Palilalia-echolalia occurred in our patient with partial seizures arising from the left frontocentral region.
+Palilalia-echolalia occurred in our patient with partial seizures from the left frontocentral region.

-Co-enrolled to MRI showed a significant increase in blood flow in the medial aspect of the superior frontal gyrus corresponding to the supplementary motor zone, superior to the encephalomalacia lesion.
+Co-enrolled to MRI showed a significant increase in blood flow in the medial aspect of the superior frontal gyrus corresponding to the supplementary motor zone, unique to the encephalomalacia lesion.

-However, disconnection with the speech motor zone from the supplementary motor zone due to injury and subsequent isolation of the speech motor zone can disrupt the normal reciprocal interactions between the supplementary motor zone and the speech motor zone during the speech process. speaks and lead to Palilalia and Echolalia.
+However, disconnection with the speech motor zone from the supplementary motor zone due to injury and subsequent isolation of the speech motor zone can disrupt the everyday reciprocal interactions between the additional motor zone and the speech motor zone during the speech process.
+Speaks and leads to Palilalia and Echolalia.

-The echopraxia-palpraxia, which occurred with external stimuli in this patient, could be related to the interaction between the supplementary motor area and the disconnected motor centers.
+The echopraxia-apraxia, which occurred with external stimuli in this patient, could be related to the interaction between the supplementary motor area and the disconnected motor centers.

 Hyperperfusion was also found in the subcortical nuclei on co-recorded MRI images in this patient.

-Palilalia and echolalia can arise from dysfunction or injury of the subcortical nuclei, as seen in Tourette’s diseases and other diseases that affect the basal ganglia.
+Palilalia and echolalia can arise from dysfunction or injury of the subcortical nuclei, as seen in Tourette’s disease and other diseases that affect the basal ganglia.

-Tongue alterations in association with lesions in the basal ganglia are explained by various mechanisms, such as alteration of the functions of language, disconnection of the cortical area, deterioration of modulator function, and functional diaschisis.
+Tongue alterations in association with lesions in the basal ganglia are explained by various mechanisms, such as alteration of language functions, disconnection of the cortical area, deterioration of modulator function, and functional diaschisis.

 The lateralizing value of ictal vocalization without speech quality has been reported in previous studies, emphasizing the location of this alteration in the left hemisphere, particularly in the frontal area.

-The palilaginal reiterations of unspoken sound in this patient also suggest that ictal vocalization may be a clinical manifestation indicating left frontal lobe epilepsy, although he intermittently also showed additional vocal vocalization.
+The patient’s palilaginal reiterations of unspoken sounds also suggest that ictal vocalization may be a clinical manifestation indicating left frontal lobe epilepsy.
+However, he intermittently also showed different vocal vocalizations.